99mjwes/kinetic-monte-carlo/README.md

 - **num_workers** - Number of workers/threads to use.
 Defaults to 1.
 - **seed** - Initial seed for the KMC.
 Random number is used if omitted.
 - **export_coeffs** - Exports coefficients for the *dataRK45.py* comparison tool.
 Defaults to *true*
+- **volume** - Sets the volume of the simulation in $cm^3$.
+If not set, the volume will be computed from the other parameters.

 ## Data Input